 - Only areas that require an update will be selected. - Humanitarian food assistance, with forecasted assistance by locality factored into the projection, will be updated with actual delivery. - Harvest prospects factored in the previous analysis will be updated with the most recent information from the preliminary CFSAM. - Market functionality, access and affordability and its changes compared with the previous analysis will be documented. - Conflict dynamics assumptions will be updated with occurred events.
-These will be projected into Febrary April and May September and completed with the most likely and worst-case scenarios. - Nutrition contributing factors and admissions will be compiled and analysed.
+These will be projected into February-April and May-September and completed with the most likely and worst-case scenarios.

+- Nutrition contributing factors and admissions will be compiled and analysed.
 All available mid-upper arm circumference (MUAC) data will be gathered. - All SMART survey and rapid nutrition assessment data will be considered.

 High levels of food insecurity will have disproportionate impact on the lives of women and girls.
-The foundation of gender gap is gender inequities between males and females that give women less power over and access to food production, supplies, and other food-related resources than men.
-Just as these constraints frame food insecurity for women and girls, they also frame the risk of gender-based violence (GBV).
-Conditions of inequitable gender norms not only contribute to both food insecurity and GBV, they also link the problems of GBV and food insecurity.
+The gender gap stems from inequities between men and women that result in women having less power and access to food production, supplies, and other essential resources related to food which is exacerbated during humanitarian crises and emergencies.
+Just as these constraints frame food insecurity for women and girls, they also frame the risk of gender-based violence (GBV), including sexual exploitation.
+This plan acknowledges the gender dimensions of food insecurity in emergency situations, noting that gender inequality not only exacerbates both food insecurity and gender-based violence independently, but also establishes a direct correlation between escalating food insecurity and heightened risks of gender-based violence, disproportionately affecting women and girls.